AbdulRafey476/20042868_GIECApplyPro_B9IS123_2425_TMD3/README.md

-# GIEC ApplyPro
+# GIEC

-**GIEC ApplyPro** is a scalable MERN stack web platform built to streamline the operations of overseas education consultancies.
+**GIEC** is a scalable MERN stack web platform built to streamline the operations of overseas education consultancies.
 It automates student onboarding, document collection, and visa tracking—reducing errors by 70% and cutting application processing time by 50%.

 Designed for internal office use, the platform supports multi-branch access, role-based permissions, and centralized management, handling over 2,000+ student applications annually.